You are here

 Stacey A. Langwick

-I am an active member of the Global Health Program.
-I also serve as the lead faculty for the Qualities of Life working group in the Einaudi Center, a co-organizer of the Ecological Learning Collaboratory and a member of the international group Translating Vitalities.
+I serve as the lead faculty for the Qualities of Life working group in the Einaudi Center, as a co-organizer of the Ecological Learning Collaboratory and as a member of the international group Translating Vitalities.
 All of these collaborative initiatives are experimenting with authorship, voice, the medium of work, the nitty-gritty of collective practice, and the possibility of establishing the relations that might generate new senses and sensibilities, new bodies and modes of being.
-Currently I have also been serving as a co-organizer for the CNY Mellon Corridor working group on Health Humanities: Medicine, Illness, Disability, and Culture.
-My current research interests lie in the entanglements of ecological and bodily health.
-Recently, I have particularly enjoyed my ever-growing connection with the Johnson Art Museum and am very interested in art as a space in which things that exist in radically different registers of knowledge (medicine and myth for example) may be made proximate - a move that is critical to any decolonization of knowledge/matter.
+With two colleagues from Syracuse University, I co-organize the Central New York Mellon Corridor working group on Health Humanities: Medicine, Illness, Disability, and Culture.
+I also enjoy an ever-growing connection with the Johnson Art Museum and am very interested in art as a space in which things that exist in radically different registers of knowledge (medicine and myth for example) may be made proximate in practice (a move, that is, I suggest, critical to any decolonization of knowledge/matter).
+My current collaborations seek to explore the generative frictions of art and anthropology.

 Anthropology of medicine, healing and the body.
 Ethnography of care and chronicity.
 Postcolonial science studies.
+Toxicity.
 Intellectual property.
 Anthropology of knowledge/materiality.
 Ontological Politics.
-Cultural theory.
+Crtical Plant Studies.
 African ethnography.
 Tanzania.

 - Africana Studies and Research Center